clp-research/slurk/docs/slurk_layouts.rst

 ``"incoming-image"``
 --------------------
-Displays images in the chat area they arrive
+Displays images in the chat area as they arrive

 Variables:
   - ``data.user``: The user who has sent the message
   - ``data.timestamp``: The timestamp of the message
-  - ``data.private``: A boolean value if this was a direct message or visible to the room
+  - ``data.private``: A boolean value showing whether this was a direct message or visible to the room
   - ``data.image``: The image URL
   - ``data.width``: The width of the sent image
   - ``data.height``: The height of the sent image
 Examples:
-  - ``"display-image"``: Displays ss a simple image
+  - ``"display-image"``: Displays a simple image

 ``"submit-message"``
 --------------------